CBD for Arthritis Pain: What You Should Know

 What to Look for When Shopping

-- Look for products manufactured in the U.S. with ingredients grown domestically.
+- Find products manufactured in the U.S. with ingredients grown domestically.

 - Choose products made by companies that follow good manufacturing practices established by the FDA for pharmaceuticals or dietary supplements (a voluntary quality standard because CBD products are not federally regulated under either category) or required by the state where they are manufactured.